krenalis/krenalis/doc/src/events/page.md

 The page call is used when loading a new page.
 In Single Page Applications (SPAs), it's also used for logical changes in the page content or transitions, like moving to a different view or route.

-> Note that the JavaScript SDK snippet automatically makes a page call when the page loads.

 ## How to Make a Page Call

 To make a page call, you can use a Chichi SDK.
 Refer to its documentation for more details.